BjarneFisker/BeerBrew/Readme.md

 `1 liter = 1 cm`

 ### Boiloff
-Amount of water boiling off at 99° over time
+Amount of water boiling off in one hour

 99 degrees